AlexanderMarriott/milestone-project-2/README.md

 Both types of testing are important and have their own strengths and weaknesses.
 A good testing strategy usually involves a combination of both.

+## Deployment

+the site has been deployed to github pages. you can find the site here: [website](https://alexandermarriott.github.io/milestone-project-2/index.html)

 ## References

 Icons are sourced from [fontawesome](https://fontawesome.com/)